SAP/spartacus-docs/pages/dev/Checkout-Extensibility.md

 ## Routing and configuration

 In checkout you often have links from on step to another.
 That is the reason for registering each checkout page as semantic page in storefront config.
-Here is our default route configuration for checkout (you don't have to write this, it is already in library):
+Below is our default route configuration for checkout (you don't have to write this, it is already in library):

 ```typescript
 B2cStorefrontModule.withConfig({